Pete Worden, Executive Director, Breakthrough Starshot; former Director of NASA Ames Research Center

-Freeman Dyson is an American theoretical physicist and mathematician, known for his work in quantum electrodynamics, solid-state physics, astronomy and nuclear engineering.
-He is professor emeritus at the Institute for Advanced Study, a Visitor of Ralston College, and a member of the Board of Sponsors of the Bulletin of the Atomic Scientists.
+Freeman Dyson was an American theoretical physicist and mathematician, known for his work in quantum electrodynamics, solid-state physics, astronomy and nuclear engineering.
+He was professor emeritus at the Institute for Advanced Study, a Visitor of Ralston College, and a member of the Board of Sponsors of the Bulletin of the Atomic Scientists.

 Lou Friedman, Planetary Society, JPL

 Lou Friedman is an American astronautics engineer, space spokesperson and noted author.
 He was a co-founder of The Planetary Society with Carl Sagan and Bruce C. Murray, and is now Executive Director Emeritus.
 He led Advanced Projects at JPL including development of solar sails, missions to Venus, Jupiter, Saturn, comets and asteroids, and he was the leader of the Mars Program after the Viking Mission.
 He is currently consulting on NASA's Asteroid Redirect Mission.
 He co-led studies of that mission and of Exploring the Interstellar Medium at the Keck Institute for Space Studies.